 A beautiful sandy-pebbly beach with deep, cool waters in the north of the island.
 This is a great destination after a tour of the northern part of the island.
 The crystal clear waters and small caves found in the little bay are perfect for snorkeling and exploration.

 This small pebbly beach can be found approximately 20 km from Zakynthos Town.
 The beach is known for its underwater sulphur spring which also gives a distinctive smell to the area.
 The locals are convinced of the water's remedial qualities, especially for conditions such as arthritis.
-Access to the beach includes a walk down a sloppy path.

 On the west side of the island, approximately 7 km from Agios Leon, you can find Limnionas a beautiful cove tacked away from the busy tourist resorts.
 There is no beach as such and in order to approach the water you need to walk down steep steps formed in the rocks.
 The refreshing cold waters are a combination of sea currents and underwater streams.